-Market risk is the risk that the net value of, or net income arising from, the Society's assets and liabilities is impacted as a result of market price or rate changes, specifically interest rates, foreign exchange rates or equity prices.
+Market risk is the risk that the net value of, or net income arising from, the Society's assets and liabilities is impacted as a result of changes in market prices or rates, including interest rates, foreign exchange rates or equity prices.
 Changes in interest rate levels, yield curves and spreads may affect the interest rate margin realised between lending and borrowing costs.
 Changes in currency rates, particularly in the sterling-dollar and sterling-euro exchange rates, affect the value of assets and liabilities denominated in foreign currencies and may affect income from assets and liabilities denominated in foreign currency.

 The performance of financial markets may cause changes in the value of the Society's investment and liquidity portfolios.
 Although the Society has implemented risk management methods designed to mitigate and control these and other market risks to which the Society is exposed and its exposures are constantly measured and monitored, there can be no assurance that these risk management methods will be effective, particularly in unusual or extreme market conditions.
 It is difficult to predict with accuracy changes in economic or market conditions and to anticipate the effects that such changes could have on the Society's financial performance and business operations.
+Unanticipated market risks could have a material adverse effect on the Society's financial performance or results of operations.